WebberZone/crp-taxonomy/readme.txt

 == Changelog ==

+= 1.4.0 =

+Plugin has been renamed to "Related Posts by Categories and Tags"

+* Enhancements:
+	* Upgrade the plugin for the new Settings API in Contextual Related Posts v2.6.0
+	* Add a notice in the admin page if Contextual Related Posts v2.6.0 and above is not installed

+* Deprecated:
+	*  Old settings interface - crpt_crp_default_options, crpt_save_options, crt_general_options, crt_tuning_options

 = 1.3.0 =

 * Enhancements:
 	* When "Match all taxonomy terms" is selected, only taxonomies for the current post type is selected.
 This reduces the cases where no posts are found.
 Posts are also now properly ranked by relevancy